-First vaccine doses distributed by Covax landing in West African nation of Ghana
+First vaccine doses distributed by Covax land in West African nation of Ghana

 The doses touching down in the capital, Accra, come from the Serum Institute of India, the world’s largest vaccine manufacturer.

-Boxes of vaccines left Mumbai for Dubai on Tuesday, where a logistics crew picked up hundreds of thousands of syringes, before hurtling toward Africa’s west coast.
+Boxes of vaccines left Mumbai on Tuesday for Dubai, where a logistics crew picked up hundreds of thousands of syringes, before hurtling toward Africa’s west coast.

 At the airport in Accra, workers will load the doses into trucks bound for communities across the country.
 Ghana plans to first protect the vulnerable: health-care personnel, the elderly and those with medical conditions that increase their risk of serious illness.